Original-Labs/Mannheim-X/README.md

 ## ⚠️Contribute your code for a fee ⚠️

-Community developers are welcome to contribute code to the project, and we will provide 10-100 Matic(cryptocurrency) as a reward
+Community developers are welcome to contribute code to the project, and we will provide 10-100 Matic(cryptocurrency) as a reward.

+You can contribute code via PR(Pull Request) and leave your Polygon address, after the code is merged, we will pay you in cryptocurrency.

 ## Installation